scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

 case n => n + isntTailRecursive(n - 1)
 ```

-is not in tail position, because the value returned by the call is used in the addition.
+is not in tail position, because the value returned by the call is then used in the addition.
 However, the call to `loop` in

 ```scala